SolidSoils/Arduino/README.md

 It aims to make communication with Arduino boards in MS .NET projects easier through a comprehensive and consistent set of methods and events.

-The project's goal is to support the following protocols:
+The library supports the following protocols:

 1. Serial (ASCII) messaging protocol
 2. Firmata protocol
 3. I2C protocol (as it has become part of Firmata)

+The protocols mentioned can be used simultaneously.
+The library brokers all incoming message types and directs them to the proper requestors (synchronous as well as asynchronous) and events.

 Technology used: Microsoft .NET/C# v4.5

 ## Current status

-**v0.0**

-Mainly a lot of work in progress.
-(Pre-alpha draft)
+**v0.5**

+Code complete for the library core.
+(Pre-beta)

 ## Milestones

-1. Firmata protocol largely implemented and tested.
+1. Firmata protocol implemented, unit- and integration-tested.
-2. I2C protocol implemented (but not yet tested).
+2. I2C protocol implemented.
+3. Serial ASCII protocol implemented.
+4. Interfaces documented.
+5. IObservable methods implemented.

 ## Contributing
 If you discover a bug or would like to propose a new feature,